-Bacteria hijack plentiful iron supply source to flourishJuly 9th, 2014 in Medical research /
+Bacteria hijack plentiful iron supply source to flourishJuly 9, 2014 in Medicine & Health / Medical research

 In an era of increasing concern about the prevalence of antibiotic-resistant illness, Case Western Reserve researchers have identified a promising new pathway to disabling disease: blocking bacteria's access to iron in the body.

 The scientists showed how bacterial siderophore, a small molecule, captures iron from two abundant supply sources to fan bacterial growth—as well as how the body launches a chemical counterassault against this infection process.
 Their findings appear in a recent edition of The Journal of Experimental Medicine.